Bid to save village's last pub after being put up for auction

-THERE are calls to save a Forest village’s last pub which has been put up for auction.
+THERE are calls to save the last pub in a Forest village which has been put up for auction.

-Hearts of Oak in Drybook, which dates back nearly two centuries, has been listed for auction with a guide price of £200,000.
+The Hearts of Oak in Drybook – which was the Forest Campaign for Real Ale’s Pub of the Year in 2024has been listed for auction and has a guide price of £200,000.

-This has sparked concern among the village community of 2,700 that whoever buys the pub could apply for planning permission to turn it into houses.
+This has sparked concern among the community that if the pub is sold permission could be sought to turn it into houses

-As a result, Drybrook Parish Council have submitted a community asset bid to protect the building’s future as a pub.
+Drybrook Parish Council has now submitted a bid to protect the building’s future as a pub.

 Chairman Dave Middlemiss said the first the parish council knew about the pub going up for auction was when a sign was put up outside it.